...

 Paying for College After a Divorce

-If you’re navigating a divorce, immediate concerns like financing and duration likely preoccupy you.
-Yet, another critical query emerges: post-divorce, how will you and your ex-spouse divide college expenses?
+When navigating a divorce, immediate concerns like finances and custody often take priority.
+However, it’s also essential to consider how you and your ex-spouse will handle college expenses.
 Can a judge order a parent to pay for college?
-Whether your child is in high school or younger, proactive planning becomes paramount to prevent potential future conflicts.
+Whether your child is still in high school or younger, understanding this aspect of post-divorce financial responsibilities is key to effective planning and preventing future conflicts.

 College Tuition Costs: Who Pays?